mmraff/zmeview/README.md

 zmeview
 =======

-Browser-based viewer for ZoneMinder image file sets.
-Otherwise free-standing.
+Offline browser-based viewer for ZoneMinder image file sets.

 This project allows the user to view "events" recorded from video input by ZoneMinder (the video surveillance package for Linux) through a web browser.